luizalabs/ramos/docs/backend_pool.md

 ============

 The `BackendPool` is the component which locates and instantiates your _backend_ classes.
-In orther to use it you should subclass it and set a `backend_type`.
+In order to use it you should subclass it and set a `backend_type`.
 (see [the example](/#example))

 `BackendPool` class